How to Fix 405 Method Not Allowed Error in WordPress

 The same goes for the cache plugin along with the security one.
 If you have multiple cache plugins, it will slow down the website, and sometimes, it might just cause an error.

-Now, if you are using plugins or themes from an unknown source, you should not use it.
+Now, if you are using plugins or themes from an unknown source, you should not use them.
 If you have hired a freelancer to do some work, it is always recommended to check out the code before uploading it.
-If there are any encrypted lines, you should remove it.
+If there are any encrypted lines, you should remove them.

 You can also run the virus scanner.
 Most of the hosting providers offer a free virus scanner.
 You can use it.
 It is right inside your cPanel.
 Run the scanner and it will tell you what to do.

 Permalinks issue is common if you have recently migrated your website or restored it.
 Resetting permalinks again will solve this issue.